 Swarthmore is working to address the climate crisis in a variety of ways.
 Following then-President Rebecca Chopp’s signature of the American College & University Presidents' Climate Commitment (now the Carbon Leadership Commitment) in 2010, Swarthmore developed the College’s first greenhouse gas inventory [pdf] and convened a Climate Action Planning Committee to create a Climate Action Plan [pdf].

 The greenhouse gas inventory is updated every year, and reports after 2021 are publicly available through the new Public Reporting Module, created in partnership between Second Nature and UNH SIMAP.
 (Reports prior to 2021 are currently publicly available through Second Nature’s reporting platform.)
-Read more about the latest Swarthmore College greenhouse gas inventory here.
+You can find the most recent Swarthmore College greenhouse gas inventory report here [pdf].

 - Carbon Neutrality